veskem/femocs/README.md

 * import the atomistic data,
 * generate finite element mesh around it,
-* solve the Laplace, heat and continuity equations,
+* solve the Poisson's, heat and continuity equations,
 * convert calculated electric field and temperature into atomistic forces and velocities,
 * export results to atomistic simulation.